QLC+ The best Open Source light and sound control

 The QLC+ is completely free software http://www.qlcplus.org that runs on a Raspberry Pi.
 Massimo Callegari has also created an highly optimized image that automatically boots right into QLC+.
 This optimized image can be downloaded after a small donation (suggested 15€) to the maintainer.

 You can also just compile the sources on a Raspberry Pi and run it on Raspbian.

-The latest version of QLC+ is 4.10.3.
-It has a lot of new things like direct support for GPIO pins, Raspberry Pi UART for DMX output and SPI support for LED strips and RGB LED arrays.
+The latest version of QLC+ has a lot of interesting things like direct support for GPIO pins, Raspberry Pi UART for DMX output and SPI support for LED strips and RGB LED arrays.